Java-Archive/vaadin-dev-environment/README.md

 The URL here, is based on the NameService resolution that can be used from docker-compose.
 Until now, the storage of the repository manager (nexus) is transient between restarts.

-### GOGS - the local github
+### Gitea - the local github
-With Gogs there is a local git - Server, that will be used for the development process.
+With Gitea (or Gogs) there is a local git - Server, that will be used for the development process.
 The CI-Services are using this as reference.
 If wanted, github or bitbucket could be used as well.
 The main target here is the 100 percent local managed solution, to be independent